ntessore/fftl/README.md

 For development, it is recommended to clone the GitHub repository, and perform an editable pip installation.

 The core package only requires `numpy`.

-The standard integral transform module additionally requires `scipy`.
+The standard integral transforms in the `fftl.scipy` module additionally require `scipy`.
+You can install *FFTL* with these additional dependencies using `pip install fftl[scipy]`.

 Usage